 Research Areas within the Molecular and Cellular Biosciences Track

-Graduate students in the MCB program can select from individual programs in Biochemistry & Molecular Biology, Cancer Biology, Microbiology and Immunology, Molecular Genetics and Genomics, Molecular and Medicine and Translational Science, Molecular Pathology, and Structural and Computational Biophysics.
+Graduate students in the MCB program can select from individual programs in Biochemistry & Molecular Biology, Cancer Biology, Microbiology and Immunology, Molecular Genetics and Genomics, Molecular and Medicine and Translational Science, and Structural and Computational Biophysics.
 Graduate student research in each of the MCB areas is interdisciplinary, drawing on expertise from several departments where investigators have overlapping research interests, but approach each scientific question with unique and complementary skills.
 Many of these faculty investigators are participating members of two or more programs, allowing graduate students to optimally combine curriculum and laboratory interests.

 Biochemistry & Molecular Biology

 The Biochemistry and Molecular Biology Graduate Program features training in structural biology, molecular biology, genetics/genomics and proteomics/metabolomics.
 Research projects apply these tools to investigate questions including signal transduction in cancer, inflammation, cardiovascular disease, drug design, DNA repair and defense against cellular damage, redox biology, and metabolic diseases.
 Please visit our Biochemistry home page for further information about our faculty, our research, and opportunities for graduate study.